Anura Ekanayake

-Rear Admiral Anura Ekanayake RSP, USP, psc, MMaritimePol, is a retired Sri Lankan Naval officer.
+Rear Admiral Anura Ekanayake RSP, USP, psc, MMaritimePol, is a retired Sri Lankan admiral.
 He served as Deputy chief of staff at Sri Lanka Navy.
 Prior to that, he served as Director General of the Sri Lanka Coast Guard (SLCG).

 Early life

 Ekanayake studied at Dharmaraja College, Kandy.
 He joined Sri Lanka Navy as an Officer Cadet in 1987 for the 16th Intake in the executive branch of the Sri Lanka Navy.